John Crosbie: Finance Minister under Clark

 When Joe Clark's Progressive Conservatives formed a minority government after the 1979 general election, Crosbie was appointed Minister of Finance.
 He presented a tough budget that included tax increases in what Crosbie quipped was "short term pain for long term gain."
 A motion of no confidence on the budget brought the Clark government down on December 13, 1979, resulting in a new election which the Tories lost.
-Clark's government would last a total of 9 months less a day.
+Clark's government would last a total of nine months less a day.
 Crosbie famously described it as: "Long enough to conceive, just not long enough to deliver."

 Leadership bid

 Though a leadership convention was not called following their defeat at the polls, Crosbie felt that a convention would be held in the near future.
 In 1981, he quietly organized a team for his prospective leadership bid, while making sure not to undermine Clark's leadership.
 At a leadership review held at the party's general meeting, in Winnipeg, in 1983, 66.9% of delegates voted against holding a leadership convention.
 Clark felt however that this was not a strong mandate and recommended that the party executive hold a leadership convention at the earliest possible time, in which he would be a candidate.

 A leadership convention was called for later that year, and Crosbie announced his candidacy.
-At the convention he placed third behind Brian Mulroney and Clark.
+At the convention he placed third behind Brian Mulroney and Clark on all three ballots.
 While Crosbie may have been the most popular of the candidates, he was hurt by his inability to speak French.
 His response that he did not know how to speak Chinese either was not well received.
 Less notable was the failure of the "John Crosbie blimp" to operate properly during his campaign's demonstration on the floor of the convention.